By J. Morgan

 Swarm season is still in effect.
 Monitor hives for queen cells, eggs, and brood.
 If you find hives with a swarming tendency, decide if you want to pull the laying queen along with a split and locate her in another location over 2 miles from the original colony.
 You can also remove the uncapped queen cells, rotate brood boxes, and pull a couple of frames of sealed brood to fortify weaker hives.
 Place foundation frames in their place.
 If even one queen cell is capped, there is a good chance the hive has already swarmed.
 Queen cups are a natural condition in the hive; their presence does not necessarily mean the hive will swarm.
 Look in those cups and make sure you don't see an egg in them.
 If you do, the hive could be preparing to swarm... or perhaps just planning to supersede the queen.
 Signs of swarming looks like many bees, congestion, no open cells for the queen to lay in... perhaps lot's of honey stores.
 If there's no room, they are likely needing to expand.
 On the other hand, if there are spotty brood patterns, or it seems the hive is not building as it should, then the bees could be wanting to supersede/replace the poorly performing queen.
 If you have these indications, you should let that colony do what it intends to do.

-Some of us just pull the queen, a frame or two of capped brood and some a pollen frame and make up a nuc to locate in another location.
+If it's obvious the hive is going to swarm, many of us just pull the queen, a frame or two of capped brood and some honey and pollen to make up a nuc and locate to another location.

 - A young queen during late Summer/early Fall will lay more prolifically, producing more bees at this critical stage of the year.